m10z30/simple-employee-management/README.md

 # Simple Employee Management

-This is a simple [odoo](https://github.com/odoo/odoo) to test odoo module development environment.
+This is a simple [odoo](https://github.com/odoo/odoo) module to test odoo module development environment.

 The module is simple, just managing a list of `Employees` with basic information.